 Long Nguyen, born 1988, joined the Institute for Computational Design and Construction (ICD) as a Research Associate in October 2014.
 His academic background is in Computer Science, with an emphasis in 3D Computer Graphics.
 Long graduated with a Bachelor degree in Computer Science from University of Cambridge in 2010 and a Master degree with Distinction in Computer Graphics and Virtual Environment from University College London (UCL) in 2011.

-In 2011, Long started to be involved with the architecture and building community, with primary focuses on BIM (Building Information Modelling) and computational design.
+In 2011, Long started to be involved with the architecture design and construction community, with primary focuses on BIM (Building Information Modelling) and computational design.
 He developed a small collection of Revit plugins that expands the conceptual modelling capabilities of the software and organized a number of workshops to train architecture students in computational design and thinking using these plugins.
-In 2013, Long participated in two Zaha Hadid Architects projects in Morocco and China as a technology consultant, in which he led the development of a tool set that enable the shared modelling workflow between Rhinoceros/Grasshopper and Revit.
+In 2013, He participated in two Zaha Hadid Architects projects in Morocco and China as a technology consultant, in which he led the development of a tool set that enable the shared modelling workflow between Rhinoceros/Grasshopper and Revit.

 As a computer scientist with several years working with the architecture community, Long has developed a deep interest in computational design.
 His current activities at the ICD includes research in computational geometries, digital form findings, digital/robotic fabrication, plugin development for Rhino/Grasshopper and Autodesk Dynamo.
 He also have a great passion for teaching programming, algorithms, mathematics and computational design thinking, especially to architecture students and practitioners.